elixir-lang/elixir/README.md

     [1, 2, 3].head         % => 1
     [1, 2, 3].tail         % => [2,3]
     [1, 2, 3].length       % => 3
+    ['a, 'b, 'c][1]        % => 'b

 As in Elixir `+` is simply a method like any other (and not an arithmetic operator as in Erlang), it can also be used to add arrays:

     [1, 2, 3] + [4, 5, 6]  % => [1,2,3,4,5,6]

-However, lists in Erlang and Elixir are implemented as linked lists.
+Lists in Erlang and Elixir are implemented as linked lists.
 This means prepending an item to the list is quite fast, but appending is much slower.
 Therefore we have a special syntax to prepend one or more items to a list:

     list = [2,3,4]